 When she got home she told my grandfather she had won the ‘hamper’ in a raffle.
 James may have doubted her , but to his credit he said not a word.
 The kids hung up their stockings up as usual on Christmas Eve and Nora lovingly filled each one.
 Next day she forgot how weary she was and shared in their excitement as she set about roasting the goose and boiling the plum pudding.

 The postcard photograph below is another illustration of my grandmother’s deep, though rarely demonstrated affection for her little ones.
-It dates from about 1920.
+This also dates from from 1920s.
 From left the children are Myra, Reg, Eric and Grace.
 They are dressed in their ‘best’, although none are wearing shoes!
 If you look really closely you can see that each child had been given a flower to hold.
 To me this is the most touching detail of all.
 The postcard was sent to a close friend and neighbour, Rene McMahon.
 It was only by sheer luck that it was passed on after Rene’s death.
 Six more children would arrive in the years that followed; Ray, Ken, Leah, Lillian, William and Esau.
 Each pregnancy took its toll on Nora’s health and each addition to the family increased her workload.
-By the age of 12 my mother was helping out by baking the bread but in later years she regretted not doing more, as I guess we all do.
+By the age of 12 my mother was helping out by baking the bread, but in later years she regretted not doing more, as I guess we all do.

 One rainy night in 1937 Nora harnessed up the horse and took the younger children to a community bonfire.
 Sadly, she caught a chill which developed into pneumonia.
 She died aged 44, when her youngest, Esau, was just five years old.
+My mother had been working in Melbourne, but returned home to care for her younger siblings.

 My grandfather died ten years after Nora, in 1947, several years before I was born.
 My only knowledge of my grandparents came through my mother’s stories.
 Much has changed at Reedy Marsh.
 The old homestead burned down years ago and the home farm has been obliterated by sterile forestry plantations.
 However, the memory of Nora and James lives on in their descendants, and in Larcombe’s Road.
 The couple lie together in the Deloraine cemetery.
 Let’s close the gate and let their spirits rest in peace at The Marsh, an almost sacred place in our family folklore.